heavenvibes/AutoIt/README.md

 I autorise him to publish my script on his GitHub repository.

-To use it, you will need to install a copy of curl.exe in the script directory, or modify the $CURL var to then location of curl.exe.
+To use it, you will need to install a copy of curl.exe in the script directory, or modify the $CURL var to the location of curl.exe.

 When executed, you will be prompted to enter your password in an inputbox.
 The password you type isn't displayed at all.